Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌱 Project Overview

-Bee Friendly Gardening is a contemporary, eco-conscious website that highlights sustainable gardening and maintenance services.
-It showcases the brand’s expertise through vibrant visuals, clear messaging, and smooth navigation.
+Bee Friendly Gardening is a modern, eco-focused website that highlights sustainable gardening and maintenance services.
+It showcases the brand’s expertise through vivid imagery, clear messaging, and effortless navigation.

 ### ✨ Core Features
 - Fully responsive and optimized WordPress website